The Student Career Roadmap for international students

 Alumniportal Deutschland’s online language learning tools

-And don’t forget that you can improve your German by listening to music and watching films in German, by chatting to German speakers or by getting involved in your community through volunteering.
+Don't forget that you can improve your German language skills by listening to music and watching movies in German, talking to German speakers or volunteering in your community!

-If you are not an EU national and you've recently graduated or you'll be graduating soon, you may apply for a job-seeker's residence permit, which is valid for up to 18 months.
+The earnings and type of employment are irrelevant, but don’t work more than 140 days a year or 280 half days (as of March 2024).
+To work more, you need special permission from the Agentur für Arbeit employment agency and the immigration office.
 For more detailed information, please contact the university's Welcome Center or get in touch directly with the Foreigners Registration Office (Ausländerbehörde) at your place of residence.
 Information is also available on the following websites:

 Study In Germany: Earning money while studying